yizeyi18/ScalES/doc/introduction.rst

 Overview
 ========

-DGDFT (short for Discontinuous Galerkin Density Functional Theory) is a software package designed to perform large scale electronic structure calculations (tens of thousands of atoms or larger).
-While the original goal of the project was only on very large scale systems taking advantage of the discontinuous Galerkin (DG) formulation, a few useful, and relatively independent modules have been developed using the software infrasture of DGDFT.
+ScalES (Scalable Electronic Structure) is a software package aimed at perform electronic structure calculations in a scalable fashion.
+There are a few relatively independent modules:

 - Plane Wave DFT (under ``src/pwdft``), for standard ground state DFT calculations using the planewave basis set.